-The Directors are pleased to present the 13th Annual Report of the Company together with Audited Accounts for the financial year ended 31st March, 2015.
+The Directors are pleased to present the Companys 20th Annual Report together with Audited Accounts for the financial year ended 31st March, 2022.

 FINANCIAL AND OPERATIONAL REVIEW

 During the year under review, the Company has achieved total revenue from operation of ^ 75,748.81 Lacs as against Rs 41,791.68 Lacs in the previous year registering an increase of 81.25%.
 The Company has incurred a Net Loss of ^ 5,099.19 Lacs as against ^ 7,546.01 Lacs in the previous year.
 The losses are mainly attributed due to Company facing liquidity crunches, increase in various input costs, low-capacity utilization of plant etc. The Company has managed to contain the EBIDTA level loss at ^ 443.16 Lacs by curtailing costs.

 The Company has not transferred any amount to the General Reserve due to the losses incurred during the financial year ended 31st March, 2022.